A Geometric flow towards hamiltonian stationary submanifolds: Introduction

 In this case (\ref{flow0}) becomes

 while $\theta$ satisfies the pleasant fourth order parabolic equation

 where $g$ is the induced metric on $L_{t}$.

 (2) The case $n=1$ involves curves in $\mathbb{C}$.
 Hamiltonian isotopy classes bound a common signed area.
-Higher order curvature flows have been studied and are called polyharmonic heat flow or curve diffusion flow (cf. \cite{ParkinsWheeler}, \cite{EscherIto}, \cite{Mayer}), dealing with evolution in the form $\gamma^{\prime}=(-1)^{ p-1}\kappa_{s^{2p}}$ where $\kappa_{s^{2p}}$ is the $2p$-th order derivative of the curvature $\kappa$ of a plane curve $\gamma$ with respect to the arclength $s$.
+Higher order curvature flows have been studied and are called polyharmonic heat flow or curve diffusion flow, these deal with evolution in the form $\gamma^{\prime}=(-1)^{ p-1} \kappa_{s^{2p}}$ where $\kappa_{s^{2p}}$ is the $2p$-th order derivative of the curvature $\kappa$ of a plane curve $\gamma$ with respect to the arclength $s$.
 For $p=0$ it is the standard curve shortening flow.
-The flow discussed here corresponds to $p=1$.

-The case $n=1$ arises in material science \cite{Mullins}.
-For more work on the pure side, see \cite{Wheeler} and the many references therein.
-In \cite{Wheeler} it is shown that curves near a circle have flows which exist forever and converge to a round circle, as well as a short-time existence theorem that requires only $L^{2}$ initial curvature.
-It is not difficult to argue that for immersed figure 8 type curves singularities must develop in finite time.
-It is curious to know whether there exist embedded curves which develop singularities in finite time (cf. \cite{EscherIto}, \cite{ParkinsWheeler}, \cite{Mayer}).
+The flow discussed here corresponds to $p=1$, namely the curve diffusion flow.
+It appears this flow was first described in \cite[Chapter 3]{Polden} as the ``obvious fourth-order analogue" to curve shortening flow, where a gradient nature of the flow is suggested and a simple argument was given that immersed figure 8 curves must have finite time singularities.
+In \cite{Fife}, the gradient flow structure was explored in relation to Cahn-Hilliard equations.
+In subsequent works \cite{DKS}, \cite{Chou}, \cite{EscherIto}, \cite{Wheeler}, \cite{ParkinsWheeler} and others, time-to-singularity estimates were given, as well as conditions for stability when the initial curve is near the circle.
+Unlike the curve shortening flow, there are self-similar figure 8 curves which can be explicitly described \cite{figure8}.
+It remains an open question whether an embedded closed curve with winding number $1$ can form a singularity.
+It is known that loss of convexity, embeddedness, and graphicality \cite{GigaIto99}, \cite{GigaIto98}, \cite{graphicality} can all occur.